A Extensive Overview of Clip Video Editor

 Forgetting to Save Progress

-An easily avoidable mistake in Clip Video Editor workflows is unexpected shutdowns due to:
+An easily avoidable mistake in Clip Video Editor workflows is losing hours of work due to:

 - Software Crashes: Minimize risk by periodically saving.